-- Be proud of your school and help to make it a happy place in which to live and - Be kind, patient and reliable, always treating others with respect and consideration. - Be polite and helpful.
+- Be proud of your school and help to make it a happy place in which to live and work. - Be kind, patient and reliable, always treating others with respect and consideration. - Be polite and helpful.
 Remember to say, 'please', 'thank you' and 'good morning'.
-These are small common courtesies that we all appreciate. - Think about your safety and that of others. - Nobody should use language which is abusive, offensive or rude. - Respect and look after the school, its facilities, the site and the people in it.
-Help to keep the buildings and grounds tidy. - Wear your uniform with pride and do not abuse our code of dress.
+These are small common courtesies that we all appreciate. - Think about your safety and that of others. - Nobody should use language which is abusive, offensive or rude.